Pima County Public Library

 - Introducing any virus, worm, spyware, Trojan horses or other program or code into any computer, computer system, software or disks;

-- Any activities intended to aid in identity or credit card theft;
+- Engaging in any activities intended to aid in identity or credit card theft or to defraud;

-- Engaging in any activities or access any material involving the sexual exploitation of minors, child pornography, or the luring of children;
+- Engaging in any activities or accessing any material involving the sexual exploitation of minors, child pornography, or the luring of children;

 - Viewing materials that are harmful to minors, when children are present;

-- Violate federal, state or local law or PCPL policy;
+- Violating federal, state or local law or PCPL policy;

 - Participating in or committing telecommunications fraud;